 2. Creating a New User in the ISP

-2.1 After successfully logging in to ISP Manager, you must specify the user name and password via "Users" → "Create user".
+2.1 After successfully logging in to ISP control panel (ISP Manager), you must specify the user name and password via "Users" → "Create user".

 2.2 Set the parameters in the "Access" tab for the new user.